beer-asr/beer/recipes/timit_v2/README.md

 intended to test models designed for under-resourced languages, when few or no transcribed data is used.

-Suggestion / Pull request are welcome !
+Suggestions / Pull requests are welcome !

 Results